 SINITMinVersion specifies the minimum version of SINIT that can be used.
-This value corresponds to the AcmVersion field in the AC module Information Table (see Table A-3).
+This value corresponds to the AcmVersion field in the AC module Information Table (see Table 7).
 This value must be less than or equal to the value of AcmVersion in the executing SINIT image for that SINIT to continue; otherwise SINIT will fail the launch.
-There is no revocation policy mechanism for non-SINIT ACMs that is currently employed; some provision has been made for future revocation of BIOS ACMs via the MaxBiosacMinVersion field.
 If there is a LCP_MLE_ELEMENT element in a policy then the SINITMinVersion in that element will be combined with the value in the LCP_POLICY, per the description in section D.4.1.
+This is done to allow MLE supplier to request minimum version of SINIT that MLE requires.
 If there is no LCP_MLE_ELEMENT element in the policy then the value in the LCP_POLICY will be used.